 We have a full feature on Photos tips and tricks, but here are a few worth considering.

 Change Live Photo effects: You can change from the default Live Photo effect.
-Go to your Photos app, open a Live Photo and swipe up on it to reveal three different effects: Loop, Bounce and Long Exposure.
+Go to your Photos app, open a Live Photo and tap on the Live tag in the top left corner of the photo to reveal three different effects: Loop, Bounce and Long Exposure.

 How to Merge People in Photos app: Apple Photos can detect people and places.
 If you find that the app has picked out the same person but says they are different people you can merge the albums together.
 To do this, go to the Photos app > Albums and select People.
-Tap on the word "Select" at the top right of the screen and then select the images of the people you want to merge.
+Tap on 'Select' in the top right of the screen and then select the images of the people you want to merge.

-How to change the style of a Memories movie: You can either opt for the default movie style from Apple or change it to fit a handful of different styles.
-Head to the Memory you want to edit, tap on the "play" icon on the main picture, then tap on the video again when it's playing.
-You'll now see slideshow style options like Dreamy, Sentimental, Gentle, Chill and Happy, among others.
-You can also choose between Short, Medium or Long.
+How to create a Memory Mix: You can either opt for the default movie style from Apple or change it to fit a handful of different styles.
+Head to the Memory you want to edit, tap on the main picture to play the video, then tap on the video again when it's playing.
+You'll now see a music note in the bottom left corner that allows you to play around with the song choice and creat a mix.

 Search Photo albums: Go to the Photos app and press on the magnifying glass in the bottom right corner.
 Immediate suggestions include narrowing your image results by One Year Ago and Trips, for example.
 However, you can type in lots of different searches like place names, people or months.
 Or a combination.